bluegreen-labs/phenocam_installation_tool_v2/README.md

 ./PITpass.sh -i 192.168.1.xxx
 ```

 using the IP address you retrieved using the above instructions. **Follow the onscreen instructions** to set a new password.
-Change the default password to a strong password which is unlikely to be brute forced (i.e. 12+ characters in a mix of letters/numbers/special characters).
+Change the default password to a strong password which is unlikely to be brute forced (i.e. 12+ characters in a mix of letters/numbers/special characters). **You will be asked for the password again when logging in using SSH, this is normal!**

 ### 4. The PIT configuration script